Devizes

 At the Nursteed Centre, Devizes

-Please note: the Society's Resource Centre (ie for its office, libary, research etc) is on the Bath Road, at the other side of Devizes from the Nursteed Centre.
+Please scroll down for information about the Nursteed Centre, and also note that the Society's Resource Centre (ie for its office, libary, research etc) is on the Bath Road, at the other side of Devizes from the Nursteed Centre.

 The Devizes Branch's regular meetings are on the third Tuesday of each month (except December) at 7.30pm.
 Some meetings may be on Zoom.
 See below for contact details, details of topics, venues and any changes.
 Everyone is welcome, and there is no charge.
 Tea/coffee available and time to chat or ask questions.
 Please keep an eye on this page for any changes.